NoNaeAbC/timer/README.md

 ### CodeSectionTimer

 The purpose of the code section timer is, to log the execution time of the function.
-To use it put CODE_SECTION_TIMER; at the beginning of the function.
+To use it, put "CODE_SECTION_TIMER;" at the beginning of the function/scope.

 ### Timer